cinvesrob/Aria/README.txt

 3. Open  the "Link" or "Linker" section.

  * To "Additional Library Path" add "C:\Program Files\MobileRobots\Aria\lib"
-   (or other correct path to Aria lib directory)
+   (or other correct path to ARIA lib directory)

  * Open the "Input" subsection.